 Tip 1- Downsize your Home Office

-If you work from home as many do these days, sacrificing your home office for the baby might be the best solution to your lack of space.
-Moving your desk and computer into, say, the kitchen or living room isn’t the worst thing in the world and will give you the space to set up the baby’s new room very nicely.
+If you work from home, sharing your home office for the baby might be the best solution.
+Moving your desk and computer into the kitchen or living room will give you the space to set up the baby’s new room.
 Now would be a great time to move an extra desk and filing cabinet into a self-storage unit temporarily.
 Remember, you won’t be living in the place you’re living now forever, so you’ll get your home office back in due time.

 Tip 2- A Large Closet Can Sometimes Suffice

 If you have a walk-in closet you could possibly convert that into a temporary baby’s room until you move.
-It’s easy, convenient and, since most walk-in closets are attached to the master bedroom, your new baby will be very close by for nightly feeding, changing, cuddling and burping.
+It’s easy and convenient!
+Most walk-in closets are attached to the master bedroom, so your baby will be close by for nightly feeding, changing, cuddling and burping.
 One thing you could do is take your winter clothes, extra clothes or spring clothes if it’s winter and put them temporarily into your self-storage unit.

 Tip 3- Put Baby’s Crib in the Master Bedroom with You